niv-en/flood-monitoring/README.md

 ## Additional Documentation

 3 jupyter notebooks are available in the documentation section.
-They provide more detail around which methods and attributes are available for each class.
+They provide more detail around the methods and attributes are available for each class.

 ## Acknowledgements

-This is a wrapper built on top of the UK Environemt Agency flood monitoring [API](...) and is not affiliated with the environemnt agency.
+This is a wrapper built on top of the UK Environemt Agency flood monitoring [API](https://environment.data.gov.uk/flood-monitoring/doc/reference) and is not affiliated with the environemnt agency.